SegataLab/panphlan/README.md

 ```

-To find out more about how to use PanPhlAn, read our [User Tutorial](https://bitbucket.org/CibioCM/panphlan/wiki/Tutorial).
+To find out more about how to use PanPhlAn, read our [User Tutorial](https://bitbucket.org/CibioCM/panphlan/wiki/Home).

-Or, to learn more about the algorithm behind PanPhlAn, read our [Technical Guide](https://bitbucket.org/CibioCM/panphlan/wiki/Home).

 ----